jay7x/puppet-vaultbot/REFERENCE.md

 Data type: `Optional[String[1]]`

-Alias in the JAVA KeyStore of the CA Chain of the requested / to be updated certificate (default: chain.pem).
+Alias in the JAVA KeyStore of the CA Chain of the requested / to be updated certificate.

 Default value: ``undef``